armory/docs-cdaas/content/en/deployment/lambda/overview/index.md

             weight: 100
 ```

+For subsequent deployments, you could use a canary strategy that splits traffic.
+CD-as-a-Service uses your function's AWS Lambda [alias](https://docs.aws.amazon.com/lambda/latest/dg/configuration-aliases.html) when splitting traffic between versions.

+>You must create the alias in the AWS Lambda console before using the alias in your CD-as-a-Service deployment.

+This example uses a canary strategy that splits traffic.
+You declare your function's alias in the `trafficManagement` section.
+There are two entries in the `trafficeManagement` section since both staging and prod targets use the traffic split strategy.

+{{< readfile  file="/includes/code/lambda-traffic-split-snippet.yaml" code="true" lang="yaml" >}}

 ## {{% heading "nextSteps" %}}

 * Work through the [AWS Lambda Quickstart]({{< ref "get-started/lambda" >}}) to deploy a sample function to your AWS Account.
 * Learn how you can [monitor your deployment]({{< ref "deployment/monitor-deployment" >}}) using the UI or the CLI.
+* View the deployment config file [reference]({{< ref "reference/deployment/config-file" >}}).